kubernetes/community/contributors/design-proposals/apps/controller_history.md

 current target Object state.

 ### Kubernetes Upgrades
-During the upgrade process form a version of Kubernetes that does not support controller history to a version that does, controllers that implement history based update mechanisms may find that they have specification type Objects with no history and with generated Objects.
+During the upgrade process from a version of Kubernetes that does not support controller history to a version that does, controllers that implement history based update mechanisms may find that they have specification type Objects with no history and with generated Objects.
 For instance, a StatefulSet may exist